fr1skey/ConstraintsHolder/README.md

 7) Constraints are *automatically cleared up* when view is removed from view hierarchy - so you don't have to do it yourself!

 ### Caution
-**ConstraintsHolder** uses `accessibilityIdentifier` as a way to identify `UIView`s, so if the code inside your app unconditionally overrides this property you better off not using this framework.
+**ConstraintsHolder** uses [UIViewID](https://github.com/leofriskey/UIViewID) as a way to identify `UIView`s, so if the code inside your app unconditionally overrides `accessibilityIdentifier` property you better off not using this framework.
-However it is very easy to be compatible with framework by making sure you check for existing `accessibilityIdentifier` before overriding it like following:
+However it is very easy to be compatible by making sure you check for existing `accessibilityIdentifier` before overriding it like following:
 ``` Swift
 if let accessibilityIdentifier {
     // use existing one